mjbots/moteus/docs/reference.md

    * r4.5: 50mA
    * r4.8/11: 100mA

 The following capabilities can be used.
-The first can be used on any pin, the latter only on select pins.
+Some are supported on any pins, others only on select pins.

 #### Software Quadrature Input ####